bcgov/sso-keycloak-backstage/Creating-a-Role-‐-Role-Based-Access-Control-(RBAC).md

 You've asked and we've listened, we've created the ability for you to create roles for your SSO integration.

+### What and Why are roles in the Common Hosted Single Sign On (CSS) App?

+Roles identify a type or category of user.
+Admin, user, manager, and employee are all typical roles that may exist in an organization.
+Applications often assign access and permissions to specific roles rather than individual users as dealing with users can be too fine-grained and hard to manage.

+The CSS App provides the ability to add roles to an integration.
+This concept is also known as Role-based access control (RBAC), a mechanism that restricts system access.

+### How to create a Role:

 [View a quick video of how to create Roles](https://user-images.githubusercontent.com/56739669/167518486-89f03e3c-f7e4-4788-89d8-25729e107406.mp4), or continue reading the instructions below.

 ### How to create a Role: